 Speaking of habits, it’s a common saying to “pay yourself first.”
 Many people think that means to treat yourself first: set aside money for shopping, eating out, etc.

 But that’s pretty much the opposite of what that advice means.
 The idea is to pay your future self first or, in other words, set aside savings before figuring out the rest of a budget.

 David Bach, the author of The Automatic Millionaire, became a millionaire by age 30.
 His secret?
 Automate savings and increase contributions over time.
 With this process, money will leave your account before you have a chance to touch it.

 CIT Bank offers an additional incentive to reward good savings habits.
 Through the Savings Builder account, earn the bank’s highest offered interest rate by depositing at least $100 into a savings account every month.

 To do so, set up an ACH payment from the checking account to the Savings Builder account.
 It’s free to receive an ACH with CIT Bank, and many banks don’t charge for sending these payments.
 But check with the bank regarding any fees associated with these transactions.

 Ready, Set, Save!

-Most of us aren’t taught how to “do” money when we’re young.
-We get older, make mistakes, learn from them (hopefully), and use those lessons to build better money habits.
+Most people aren’t taught how to “do” money when they are young.
+They grow older, make mistakes, hopefully learn from them, and use those lessons to build better money habits.

-As the “other” in this scenario, here are my hard-learned lessons for you: create a plan for your money, set clear goals, maximize your interest with a high-yield savings account, separate your emergency savings from short-term savings goals (and leave it alone), and pay your [future] self first.
+Here are some hard-earned lessons that can help do just that: Create a plan for your money, set clear goals, maximize interest with a high-yield savings account, separate emergency savings from short-term savings goals (and leave them alone), and pay your [future] self first.

 Change typically doesn’t happen overnight.
-However, if you do follow the steps I’ve outlined here, I have faith you’ll hit your savings goals in no time.
+But by following the steps outlined here, you will hit your savings goals in no time.